awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Default encryption**\.

 1. For the encryption, choose either **AES\-256** or **AWS\-KMS**\.
-   + To use keys that are managed by Amazon S3 for default encryption, choose **AES\-256**\.
+   + Choose **AES\-256** to use keys that are managed by Amazon S3 for default encryption\.
 For more information about using Amazon S3 server\-side encryption to encrypt your data, see the [https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
-   + To use keys that are managed by AWS KMS for default encryption, choose **AWS\-KMS**\.
+   + Choose **AWS\-KMS** to use keys that are managed by AWS KMS for default encryption\.
 Then choose a master key from the list of the AWS KMS master keys that you have created\.

      Type the Amazon Resource Name \(ARN\) of the AWS KMS key to use\.
 You can find the ARN for your AWS KMS key in the IAM console, under **Encryption keys**\.
 Or, you can choose a key name from the drop\-down list\.
 **Important**